Hangwei12358/AAAI2019_DSSL/README.md

 Something to note:

 -  Note that some of the file paths may need to be modified to your own paths.
 -  WISDM dataset do not contain Null class.
-If the codes are applied to other datasets with Null class, kindly uncoment the codes of F-measure calculation in `micro_macro_PR_WISDM.m` accordingly.
+If the codes are applied to other datasets with Null class, kindly uncomment the codes of F-measure calculation in `micro_macro_PR_WISDM.m` accordingly.